 We are committed to the timely release of materials and information to fullest extent we can so that you can better understand our challenges and what we’re doing to address them.

-On July 2, 2021, the Accreditation Council for Graduate Medical Education (ACGME) placed the Tulane School of Medicine, in its role as sponsor of our Graduate Medical Education (GME) programs, on probation.
+On February 8, 2022, the Accreditation Council for Graduate Medical Education (ACGME) extended its decision to place the Tulane School of Medicine, in its role as sponsor of our Graduate Medical Education (GME) programs, on probation.
 The School of Medicine takes the ACGME’s decision very seriously.
 Our goal is not just to have the probation status lifted but to make lasting, systemic change that will position us as a national leader among medical schools in graduate medical education.
 All residency and fellowship programs at the School of Medicine remain accredited.

-The School of Medicine is working to address the ACGME’s concerns with the goal of not only meeting but exceeding the ACGME’s standards.
+The School of Medicine has made significant progress in addressing the ACGME’s concerns with the goal of not only meeting but exceeding the ACGME’s standards.
 Our goal is to make lasting, systemic change that will position us as a national leader among medical schools in graduate medical education.
 Some of the steps we have taken or plan to take include the following:

 Does the Tulane School Of Medicine’s “Probationary Accreditation” apply to the MD program?

 The ACGME’s decision does not apply to our MD program or other education programs, which remain fully accredited.
 The ACGME’s decision applies to the Tulane School of Medicine only in its capacity as institutional sponsor of graduate medical education programs.

 What is the status of the school’s residency and fellowship programs?

 We have 34 residency and fellowship programs that are fully accredited.
 The Internal Medicine and Neurology programs are accredited with warning, and the Opthalmology program is accredited with probationary status.
 All three are taking actions to respond to concerns raised by the ACGME, and are committed to resolving them.